David-LeK/vietnamese-historical-events/timelines_en.md

 *   **931:** Duong Dinh Nghe drove out the Southern Han army, proclaiming himself Jiedushi.
 *   **937:** Kieu Cong Tien killed Duong Dinh Nghe to usurp the position.
 *   **938:** Ngo Quyen defeated the Southern Han army on the Bach Dang River, ending the period of Northern domination.
+*   **Around the 10th century:** The Nom script began to form after escaping from Northern domination, initially used to record people's names and place names.

 ### **Independence Period (Ngo - Dinh - Early Le)**